bbrzycki/setigen/docs/source/voltages.rst

 The main things to keep in mind when initializing a PolyphaseFilterbank object are:

-- `num_taps` controls the spectral profile of each individual coarse channel; the higher this is, the closer the spectral response gets to ideal
+- :code:`num_taps` controls the spectral profile of each individual coarse channel; the higher this is, the closer the spectral response gets to ideal
-- `num_branches` controls the number of coarse channels; after the real FFT, we obtain `num_branches / 2` total coarse channels spanning the Nyquist range
+- :code:`num_branches` controls the number of coarse channels; after the real FFT, we obtain :code:`num_branches / 2` total coarse channels spanning the Nyquist range

 Voltage backend
 ^^^^^^^^^^^^^^^

 The RawVoltageBackend class connects the various components in the pipeline, allowing us to "record" only as much data as we currently need.

 Behind the scenes, the backend actually uses a separate instance of each backend element per antenna and polarization.
 For example, if the backend is initialized with a single object instance for each the digitizer, filterbank, and requantizer, the backend object will make deep copies for each polarization in each antenna.
 This is done so that quantization (scaling) calculations are done independently for separate polarizations and antennas.
-Alternatively, you can initialize the backend with 2D lists of shape (num_antennas, num_pols) for each backend element, if, for example, there are variations in the desired `target_mean` and `target_fwhm` parameters.
+Alternatively, you can initialize the backend with 2D lists of shape (num_antennas, num_pols) for each backend element, if, for example, there are variations in the desired :code:`target_mean` and :code:`target_fwhm` parameters.

 Creating multi-antenna RAW files
 --------------------------------

 To simulate interferometric pipelines, it may be useful to synthesize raw voltage data from multiple antennas.
 The MultiAntennaArray class supports exactly this, creating a list of sub-Antennas each with an associated integer delay (in time samples).
 In addition to the individual data streams that allow you to add noise and signals to each Antenna, there are "background" data streams :code:`bg_x` and :code:`bg_y` in MultiAntennaArray, representing common / correlated noise or RFI that each Antenna can see, subject to the (relative) delay.
 If there are no delays, the background data streams will be perfectly correlated for each antenna.

 Here's an example initialization for a 3 antenna array: